sebhildebrandt/koa-ip-geo/README.md

 }));
 ```

-- added synonym for 'localhost' = IPv4 '127.0.0.1' = IPv6 '::1' - all three will be handled the same way, you only have to provide ONE of those addresses.
+- added synonym for `localhost` = IPv4 `127.0.0.1` = IPv6 `::1` - all three will be handled the same way, you only have to provide ONE of those addresses.
 E.g.:

 ```js
 app.use(ipGeo({